One of the methods writers use to jumpstart relationships. A variety of Samaritan Relationship Starter

 Anime and Manga

-- In Persona 4: The Animation, Rise falls in love with Yu after he saves her life.
+- In Persona 4, Rise falls in love with Yu after he saves her life.
 While the rest of the team helped to rescue her, she developed an intense attraction towards him alone.
 This might possibly be due to the fact that during Rise's first appearance in the mall scene, she believes someone is chasing her, until she's trapped and learns that Yu simply wanted to return her phone to her, then leaving, without making any indication that he knows who she is.
 This may have led her to believe there was a Recognition Failure.

 - Averted in Ranma ½: Ranma Saotome saves Kodachi Kuno from falling off of a roof — but caused her to fall in the first place because he accidentally hit her in the head while she was running away from an attempt to ambush Akane Tendo.
 Kodachi fixates him on a romantic figure after she comes to, but Ranma does not reciprocate her feelings, due to a combination of having two existing Arranged Marriages (though he's only aware of one at the moment) and an Accidental Marriage (though neither he nor the girl in question are aware of it at this precise moment), and Kodachi's... unusual... ideas about romance.
 Her first action after regaining consciousness — well, second, her first is to cuddle to him and ask for his name — is to paralyze him with a bouquet of poison-laced roses so she can kiss him.